-Alcohol is prohibited in the residence halls.6 It is permitted in the apartments and townhouses for persons at least 21 years old.
+Alcohol is prohibited in the residence halls.7 It is permitted in the apartments and townhouses for persons at least 21 years old.
 Elsewhere, it is permitted only at locations designated in the UIS Alcoholic Beverages Policy, which allows alcohol at certain educational and cultural functions.
-Residence Life has additional policies regarding alcohol, drugs, and other intoxicating substances.
-Visit
+Residence Life has additional policies regarding alcohol, drugs, and other intoxicating substances in the Residence Life Handbook (pdf) which may be found on the Residence Life Home page.